James Harrison (American football): Dog incident

 On May 23, 2009, Harrison's son, James III, sustained an injury to his thigh when the family's pit bull became agitated and bit him.
 The boy's mother, Beth Tibbott, who had let the dog out of his cage, was also bitten when she tried to intervene.
 The dog also bit the player's massage therapist, who needed three stitches.
 Harrison's agent, William Parise, said the boy's injuries were "serious but certainly not life-threatening."
 Three days later, James III was released from the hospital.
 The pit bull was scheduled to be euthanized but, through the team, Harrison was able to place the dog in a temporary home which specializes in training aggressive dogs.

 Men's Journal article

 On July 13, 2011, a controversial magazine article titled "James Harrison: Confessions of an NFL Hitman" was published by Paul Solotaroff in Men's Journal.
 In the article, Harrison was asked multiple questions about who he is and why he plays the game of football the way he does.
 The controversy comes into play when Harrison begins talking about the NFL commissioner Roger Goodell.
 Harrison called Goodell a "crook and a puppet", and then proceeded to say that, "I hate him and will never respect him."
 Harrison also made comments towards his quarterback, Ben Roethlisberger, and other players in the National Football League such as Brian Cushing.
 Harrison released an apology for his statements on July 14, 2011.

+Deebo & Joe

+In 2025, Harrison began co-hosting the podcast Deebo & Joe alongside former NFL player Joe Haden.
+The podcast features the two former players discussing NFL news, notable plays, current events, and their experiences in professional football, as well as topics involving culture and life outside of football.